syncfusion-content/wpf-docs/wpf/Diagram/Interaction/Dragging/RestrictDraggingAtNegativeAxis.md

 ## Inherit Restrict dragging

-Restrict object dragging at negative region behavior can be defined through both the specific object (Node/Connector) and Diagram.
+Restrict diagram elements dragging at negative region behavior can be defined through both the specific object (Node/Connector) and Diagram.
 When the behaviors are contradictorily defined through both, the actual behavior is set through inherit options.

 The following code example illustrates how to enable restrict object dragging at negative region behavior for Particular or particular connector.